thechrisu/pyarxiv/README.md

 ## Features
 - Query the arXiv API (atom feed) in your code
-- Download papers in your code, as PDF or in other formats
-- Do the above in the commandline
+- Download papers in your code, as PDF or in other formats TODO - Do the above in the commandline